Richard Geoghegan (Galway)

-Richard Geoghegan (1717–1800) was an Irish agriculturist.
+Richard Geoghegan (1717–1800) was an Irish landowner.

-A descendant of the Geoghegan clan, his ancestor, Art MacGeoghegan of Castletown, County Westmeath, was transplanted to Connacht in 1656, receiving a grant of nine hundred acres and Bunown Castle, Connemara, County Galway.
+A descendant of the Geoghegan clan, his ancestor, Art MacGeoghegan of Castletown, County Westmeath, was transplanted to Connacht in 1656, receiving a grant of nine hundred acres and Bunowen Castle near Doon Hill in Connemara, County Galway.

-His family inhabited the original castle until Richard built a new castle (though using the same name) at the foot of Doon Hill.
+The Geoghegan family inhabited the original Bunowen Castle until Richard Geoghegan built a new castle (of the same name) at the foot of Doon Hill.
+An octagonal tower (folly) was also built by Geoghegan in the late 18th century, at the top of Doon Hill, to "celebrate the attainment of free trade in 1780".

-James Hardiman described him as a man of science and enterprising genius, studying a Dutch method of land reclamation, which resulted in recovering a considerable tract of land from the sea at Ballyconneely.
+Geoghegan, who was described by the historian James Hardiman as a "lover of science, and a man of enterprising genius", engaged in land reclamation in the area.
+John O'Donovan's 19th-century Ordnance Survey letters for Galway suggest that Richard Geoghegan studied a Dutch method of land reclamation, which resulted in recovering a tract of land from the sea at Ballyconneely.
 This work was commemorated by an inscription in Latin on a weir, dated 1758.

-His son, John, took the additional name of O'Neill.
-The family abandoned the area in the late 19th century.
+Richard Geoghegan died in 1800.
+His son, John David Geoghan, took the additional name of O'Neill.
+His grandson, John Augustus O'Neill, "went heavily into debt through his large unfinished additions to the 'castle'", and the family left the area during the 19th century.